discodavey/elife-vendor-workflow-config/elife_produciton_workflow_proposal_june_2015.md

 - All asset files are converted/sized/renamed as appropriate
 - Zip file name: elife-12345-r1.zip
 - Rare, but if reprocessed r1 suffix will be replaced with r2 suffix (zipped file).
 All actual files remain unchanged in naming convention, even if changed
-- SOAP message to PaW to move article to next stage
+- SOAP message to PaW to move article to next stage.

+Please see EJP processing instructions in the XML metadata output to determine which level of copy editing is required:

+`<custom-meta><meta-name>Copy editing requirement</meta-name><meta-value>2</meta-value></custom-meta<custom-meta>`
+Values 0 and 1 require pre-editing only
+Value 2 is an ExeterPremedia copy edit value 3 is an eLife UK freelance copy edit

+Note: The SOAP message to PaW depends on what level of copy editing is required.

+If NO copy editing required the article should be moved to: Publisher: Check content If ExeterPremedia copy editing required, should be moved to: Copyeditor: Copy edit If external freelance copyediting required, should be moved to: Publisher: Assign copy editor

 ####Turnaround time:
 It is expected this process will take 15 minutes of operator time.